shraddha-bajare/techradar/about.md

-# How to use the AOE Technology Radar
+# How to use the EVERSE Technology Radar

 ### Introduction

-Technology is advancing rapidly, with new technologies and innovations constantly emerging.

-It is essential for a development and technology company like AOE to continually improve and keep track of the latest valuable innovations.
-It is important to actively seek out innovations and new technologies and periodically question established technologies and methods.

-But, it is also important to wisely choose which technologies to use in our daily work and in the different projects we are carrying out.
-As we all know: There is no silver bullet.
+Technology Watch(TW), developed as part of EVERSE project, contains a collection of software quality tools and their metadata in terms of quality indicators and quality dimentions.
+It contains all the tools for research software quality that align, adapt, and extend to the specific needs of various research communities.

-### What is the AOE Technology Radar?
+### What is the EVERSE Technology Radar?

 The Tech Radar provides an overview of different technologies, including languages, frameworks, tools, and patterns, as well as platforms, that we consider 'new or noteworthy.'
 The radar does not